Juanpintoselso33/juanpintoselso33/README.md

 ## 🎯 Projects & Achievements

+### Vientos Nuevos Uy
+- Developed a landing page as a point of contact to learn about and communicate with the political organization Vientos Nuevos.
+Used TypeScript, React.js, and Tailwind CSS, along with other technologies to facilitate the integration of an Instagram feed and email communication with the organization.

 ### Data Analysis in Economic and Social Statistics
 - Utilized Python and SQL to analyze patterns in economic and social statistics.